Skip to main content

 If you have experience in customer service or a related field—especially longer-term experience—be sure to highlight it in your objective.

-Balance your technical skills with your soft skills
+Balance your technical skills with soft skills

-“Hire the smile, train the skills,” said Brummel.
+“Hire the smile, train the skills,” advises Brummel.
 “I can train technical customer service skills all day long.
 But how do you handle a livid customer?
 What are you going to do when you have to get another team to understand a customer’s problem?
 Those skills take longer to train.
 They take intent, openness, and heart.
 If you don’t have the people skills, you can be right all day long, but the customer isn’t going to hear you.”

 Adapt a customer-focused mindset

-“Customer service professionals also stand out by having a willingness to serve and an interest in taking care of the customer,” said Brummel.
+“Customer service professionals also stand out by having a willingness to serve and an interest in taking care of the customer,” says Brummel.
 “The best agents do whatever it takes to resolve a customer’s issue and can identify what a customer really needs.”

 • “Passionate about building customer relationships and defusing customer situations.”